16th EASA Biennial

 20-24 July 2020, Virtual Lisbon conference

 ISCTE-University Institute of Lisbon and ICS-Institute of Social Sciences, University of Lisbon

 The history of EASA conferences started 30 years ago in Portugal, in Coimbra, with the conference 'Anthropology and Europe'.
-Now EASA2020 is inviting you all to join in celebrating the anniversary and deliberating the present in Lisbon, at the conference New anthropological horizons in and beyond Europe.
+Now EASA2020 invites you all to join in celebrating the anniversary and deliberating the present, at the conference New anthropological horizons in and beyond Europe.
 Thanks to all who participated this year.